-Crown-of-thorns starfish are an important functional species on healthy coral reefs.
-They feed on the fastest growing corals such as staghorns and plate corals, allowing slow growing coral species to form colonies, therefore increasing coral diversity.
+On healthy coral reefs, the coral-eating starfish plays an important role, as it tends to feed on the fastest growing corals such as staghorns and plate corals, allowing slower growing coral species to form colonies.
+This helps increase coral diversity.

 If you're heading out on the water, don't forget your free Zoning Map so you know where you can go and what you can do.

 We're delighted to celebrate the 40 years of the managing the Great Barrier Reef.

 Visit our Great Barrier Reef and discover its amazing animals, plants, and habitats.

 Everyone has a role to play in protecting our Great Barrier Reef.
 Find out what you can do to help protect this great Australian icon.

 If you see sick, dead or stranded marine animals please call RSPCA QLD 1300 ANIMAL (1300 264 625)

 A Vulnerability Assessment: of the issues that could have far-reaching consequences for the Great Barrier Reef.

 Current Conditions: Environmental and climatic forecasts for the Great Barrier Reef